tektronix/tm_devices/docs/advanced/signal_generators.md

 `get_waveform_constraints()` will return a series of ranges that a waveform's parameters must be within to be generated.
 These constraints can be used before generating a function to make sure that the parameters you will be supplying are not outside the bounds.
-The method only requires the desired waveform function (except on {term}`AWGs <AWG>`) to be provided.
+The method only requires the desired waveform function (except on \[AWGs\](default: AWG)) to be provided.
 However, different aspects may need to be provided to get a more accurate representation of what can actually be generated.
 If no other inputs are provided, the smallest range of the attribute is chosen.
-An {term}`AWG's <AWG>` signal path affects the range of the offset and amplitude.
+An \[AWG's\](default: AWG) signal path affects the range of the offset and amplitude.
-Higher frequencies on AFGs will lower the upper bound of the amplitude, alongside the which impedance is set.
+Higher frequencies on \[AFGs\](default: AFG) will lower the upper bound of the amplitude, alongside the which impedance is set.

-`set_waveform_properties()` is functionally identical to `generate_function()`, but does not turn the source channel off or on, nor will it stop or start an {term}`AWG`.
+`set_waveform_properties()` is functionally identical to `generate_function()`, but does not turn the source channel off or on, nor will it stop or start an <AWG:>.

 ## Signal Generators